GluuFederation/docs-ce-prod/3.1.2/source/release-notes/index.md

 ## Notice

-This document, also known as the Gluu Release Note, relates to the Gluu Release versioned 3.1.2.
+This document, also known as the Gluu Release Note, relates to the Gluu Server Release versioned 3.1.2.
 The work is licensed under “The MIT License” allowing the use, copy, modify, merge, publish, distribute, sub-license and sale without limitation and liability.
 This document extends only to the aforementioned release version in the heading.